PoisotLab/BiodiversityObservationNetworks.jl/docs/src/tutorials/gettingstarted.md

 By default, [`SimpleRandom`](@ref) (and every other sampler), chooses 50 points.
 Without any other arguments, [`sample`](@ref) chooses points from a raster than covers the entire globe, with each pixel representing a 1˚ by 1˚ region.

 When a version of the [Makie](https://docs.makie.org/v0.22/) package for data visualization is loaded, we can use built-in functions to visualize the network.
-Let's use [`GeoMakie`](https://geo.makie.org/v0.7.9/ ), which specifically enables plotting of geographic plots within Makie, with the `CairoMakie` backend.
+We'll use the `CairoMakie` backend.
 (Learn mroe about Makie backends [here](https://docs.makie.org/stable/explanations/backends/backends#What-is-a-backend))

 ```@example 1
-using CairoMakie, GeoMakie
+using CairoMakie
 ```

 We can adjust the number of points to generate by passing an integer directly to [`SimpleRandom`](@ref), i.e.